Key Takeaways

 -Staying updated on evolving crypto tax regulations is essential.

-If and earning over £1,000 annually, you'll need to register as a sole trader.
+If classified as a crypto trader and earning over £1,000 annually, you'll need to register as a sole trader.
 VAT treatment of crypto is specific.
 These rules are subject to change, so keeping an eye on the HMRC website is a good idea.

 If you receive crypto in exchange for goods or services, VAT will be due as normal.
 For other types of crypto transactions, for example buying/selling cryptoassets, VAT is generally not applied.